yangcheng24/yangcheng24.github.io/README.md

 </div>

-In this blog post, I will review the paper PointCLIP: Point Cloud Understanding by CLIP published in CVPR 2022[1].
+In this blog post, I will review the paper <a href="https://openaccess.thecvf.com/content/CVPR2022/papers/Zhang_PointCLIP_Point_Cloud_Understanding_by_CLIP_CVPR_2022_paper.pdf">PointCLIP: Point Cloud Understanding by CLIP </a> published in CVPR 2022[1].
 After briefly introducing the topic, I will explain the method in deteil.
 Then we will discuss the future works and my opinions on the paper.

 <div align="center">